About Us

 Requirements

-To enroll in the CDL class A and B program, the following items first need to be completed:
+To enroll in the CDL Class A and B program, the following items must be completed first:

 • DOT Medical Exam

-If you need help finding a DOT-certified medical examiner, click the Find DOT Examiner button.
+If you need help locating a DOT-certified medical examiner, click the Find DOT Examiner button.

 • Commercial Learner's Permit (CLP)

 The study material for the CLP is in the Washington State Commercial Driver Guide book.
-You can get the book by clicking the CLP Guide button or get a hard copy for FREE at our school.
+You can get the book by clicking the CLP Guide button or by getting a hard copy for FREE at our school.

 Class Schedule